mathematicoi/github-files/README.md

 and wonderful tool to help us solve problems which takes humans years to muster.
 Luckily for us, we have computers.
 I hope you find something in my code that will help you.
 I am still learning so I will improve on the current code uploaded.
 Luckily, with Github, we have an amazing platform encouraging us to learn more and develop as we indulge in this experience and plethora of knowledge.
-If, by any chance, you want to submit a query, drop me an email at: wikusvandermerwe@rocketmail,com
+If, by any chance, you want to submit a query, you can reach me at: wikusvandermerwe@rocketmail,com

 I wish you luck,